 Using Fiverr Analytics

-You can access your Fiverr Analytics by clicking the Analytics button in the top bar.
-The Analytics page is where you want to go to find out your stats and what you need to do to level up or remain at your current level.
-You can also see some handy graphics that illustrate where your business is coming from.
-It’s a handy page to use!
+The Fiverr Analytics page is where you want to go to find out your stats and what you need to do to level up or remain at your current level.
+You can also see some handy graphics that illustrate where your business is coming from and your repeat buyers.